 Because buprenorphine is a partial opioid agonist and not a full agonist like heroin or oxycodone, these symptoms may be milder than with other opioid addictions.

 If people become addicted to, or begin to abuse, Suboxone, they are more likely to suffer withdrawal symptoms because naloxone will prevent the person from taking too much Suboxone.
 Symptoms of Suboxone withdrawal are similar to those of opioid withdrawal.
-They include:

 - Mood swings